As an Amazon Associate we earn from qualifying purchases.

 If you have never tried panna cotta you are missing out.
 The texture is somewhere between jello, pudding, and creme brulee.
-But lucky for us, it is basically as easy as jello to make.
+But lucky for me, it is basically as easy as jello to make.

 That is right if you can make jello you can make this “fancy” Italian dessert to amaze your friends and family.